Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 ::: info
 When you disable this configuration, user authentication through a federated IdP happens locally.
-User's profile and the user's claims received from the external IdP are stored in Asgardeo by creating a local account.
+User's profile, and the user's claims received from the external IdP are stored in Asgardeo by creating a local account.
 :::